-Before CELDF began engaging the Community Rights strategy, it spent years actually winning cases within the rigged regulatory system by appealing state permits issued to legalize harmful corporate projects.
-It's "successes" were rewarded by Vice President Al Gore, who invited CELDF to the White House.
+Before CELDF began engaging the Community Rights strategy, they spent years winning cases within the rigged regulatory system by appealing state permits issued to legalize harmful corporate projects.
+Their "successes" were rewarded by Vice President Al Gore, who invited CELDF to the White House.
 As years went on, CELDF looked backed and realized the permits they had defeated in court were later corrected and reissued, leaving no other "allowable" course of action.
 CELDF grew frustrated seeing time and again that winning permit appeals did not stop harmful corporate agendas!